paragonie/paseto/docs/RFC/paseto.md

 ## Base64 Encoding

-Nearly every component in a PASETO (except for the version, purpose, and the `.` separators) will be encoded using base64url as defined in [@!RFC4648], without `=` padding.
+The payload and footer in a PASETO will be encoded using base64url as defined in [@!RFC4648], without `=` padding.

-In this document. `b64()` refers to this unpadded variant of b64url.
+In this document. `b64()` refers to this unpadded variant of base64url.

 ## Authentication Padding